babel/podcast.babeljs.io/episodes/preset-env.md

 **Henry**: That would be amazing.
 Like I want to just feel what it looks like to have two question marks for the optional chaining.
 I don't know.
 Like just to see it.
 Maybe it's a bad idea, but I think that's like where we all get into the theory.

-If we can talk about how a committee feels very ivory tower-ish, but we all do that too, where we're just theorizing versus doing the work, which might not be that hard.
+**Henry**: If we can talk about how a committee feels very ivory tower-ish, but we all do that too, where we're just theorizing versus doing the work, which might not be that hard.
 We need to make it easier.
 Then you can look for yourself, then you can share it with people.
 Get feedback.
 Maybe you realized it was bad, and then you can explain to people why you thought it was bad.
 Everyone learns why this type of thing doesn't make sense.
 Or you can document that as the history of people that attempted this kind of thing.
 That's what we're supposed to be doing in every language.
 Where you're learning from each other.
 Right?
 But this is JavaScript itself.

 **Jason**: So instead of having discussions where we trade theories and ideals, we could have discussions where we trade prototypes.

 **Henry**: Right.
 Yeah.
 I guess that's a whole tangent (laughs).

-But that was the purpose of Babel, even if you don't use Babel literally, as the artifact tool you install on npm.
+**Henry**: But that was the purpose of Babel, even if you don't use Babel literally, as the artifact tool you install on npm.
 Babel should be still important to you.
 If you care about JavaScript or even if you want to go into programming language design.
 It doesn't mean that is the best way, the right way.
 That's just one way that it's playing out.

 #### Support matrixes and preset-env

-So Babel helps with the pre-work of language design.
+**Henry**: So Babel helps with the pre-work of language design.
 Then once it is Stage 4, you don't know if you can use it immediately based on your browsers.
 So that's literally what preset-env will help you with.
 If you support a browser that does support it, then Babel will not compile it.
 It won't touch it.

-But if you have an old browser, then it will compile it down and you don't have to worry about it.
+**Henry**: But if you have an old browser, then it will compile it down and you don't have to worry about it.
 Later when you decide to change your browser support, then it will also drop it and not compile.
 In the ideal situation, you just use it and you don't have to think about anything.
 You just write your code.

 **Jason**: To me, the ideal for preset-env is always that percentage, right?
 Where it has a rough estimate of browser market share.
 You just say, "I want my stuff to work in 90% of browsers".
 And that's the config.

-But this is where we run into that situation: there are browsers that are taking a very very long time to upgrade or go away.
+**Jason**: But this is where we run into that situation: there are browsers that are taking a very very long time to upgrade or go away.
 This is, I think one of the things that preset-env might've predicted a little bit.
 But the way that it played out was unfortunate: it killed off some of the value that that percentage option had.

 **Henry**: I didn't come up with the idea because I thought that the per browser and version idea made more sense to me because I was thinking from the program manager..